African immigration to Norway: Other Africans

 Most other Africans in Norway come from West Africa, especially Ghana (2,034), Gambia (1,409) and Nigeria (1,247).
-There is also a sizeable population of Africans from the Democratic Republic of the Congo (2,050), and there are also a Moroccan community in Norway.
+There is also a sizeable population of Africans from the Democratic Republic of the Congo (2,050), and there is also a Moroccan community in Norway.

 Crime

-According to Statistics Norway, in the 2010-2013 period, the proportion of African-born perpetrators of criminal offences aged 15 and older in Norway was 107.1 per 1000 residents.
+According to Statistics Norway, in the 2010–2013 period, the proportion of African-born perpetrators of criminal offences aged 15 and older in Norway was 107.1 per 1000 residents.
 When corrected for variables such as age and gender as well as employment, the total decreased to 90.06.
 This is higher compared to the averages of 44.9 among native Norwegians.
-Somali-born perpetrators of criminal offences was 123.8 and 102.3 after age and gender adjustment.
-For Eritrean-born perpetrators of criminal offences it was 79.9 and 67.1 after age and gender adjustment.
+Somali-born perpetrators of criminal offences were 123.8 and 102.3 after age and gender adjustment.
+For Eritrean-born perpetrators of criminal offences they were 79.9 and 67.1 after age and gender adjustment.

 Immigrants from Africa had a higher crime rate compared to migrants from other parts of the world.
-Asian-born perpetrators of criminal offences was 75.5 and 66.9 after age and gender adjustment, and for Eastern European-born the numbers where 73.2 and 59.0 after age and gender adjustment.
+Asian-born perpetrators of criminal offences were 75.5 and 66.9 after age and gender adjustment, and for Eastern European-born the numbers were 73.2 and 59.0 after age and gender adjustment.